Receiving your ballot

 To ensure we send the correct ballot to the correct address, log into the Voter Status Tool to confirm both your home and mailing addresses are correct.

-You must be a registered voter at least 15 days before Election Day to receive a ballot packet in the mail.
+You must be a registered voter by February 20 to receive a ballot packet in the mail for the March 5 election.
 If you miss the deadline, you can still vote in person.